poizxc/commision-calculation-app-front/README.md

 yarn install
 ```

-after instalation it can be started via start script:
+after instalation it can be started via start script (it should open application on localhost:3000):

 ```
 yarn start